IqraIqbal-1324/Number-Guessing-Game/README.md

 # Number-Guessing-Game
-This is a simple and easy code of a number guessing game having 3 rounds.It is quite easy for everyone to understand fast.
+A simple and easy number guessing game having 3 rounds.You will jave 10 attempts to guess number in each round.It is quite fun for everyone to play.